Vedanti0404/Vedanti0404-Youtube_video_to_notes_generator/README.md

-# 🚀 Youtube_video_to_notes_generator: Transforming YouTube Lectures into Detailed Notes with AI 📚🤖
+# 🚀 NoteBot: Transforming YouTube Lectures into Detailed Notes with AI 📚🤖

 ## Project Description

 Are you tired of spending hours transcribing YouTube lectures into detailed notes?
-Introducing the **Youtube_video_to_notes_generator** - your ultimate solution to convert YouTube video transcripts into comprehensive study materials effortlessly! 🎓✨
+Introducing the **NoteBot** - your ultimate solution to convert YouTube video transcripts into comprehensive study materials effortlessly! 🎓✨

 ## 🎯 Objective